ProjectProRepo/Mini-Chatbot-Python-Project/README.md

 - A feedforward neural network with dropout is used.

 - Train the model on the preprocessed data.

+For a detailed explanation of each step and the fundamentals, read the complete blog: [Python Chatbot Project-Learn to build a chatbot from Scratch](https://www.projectpro.io/article/python-chatbot-project-learn-to-build-a-chatbot-from-scratch/429)
+Feel free to fork this repository, raise issues, or submit pull requests to enhance the project!

 6. **Interact with the Chatbot**